 These are a few healthy lifestyle strategies to explore.
 As you start to see how much more energy you have (or even the pounds come off), you’ll be motivated to find more.

 Healthy Lifestyle Tip #4: Take advantage of your insurance benefits

 Having the right health insurance plan can reduce the financial burden of healthcare.
 It can help you spend less money out of pocket, which means more money in your retirement accounts or to pay down debt.

 But don’t just buy health insurance.
 Look into benefits like:

 - Options for an HSA (Health Savings Account): An HSA is an account you can put pre-tax dollars into to pay for healthcare expenses.
 This can help reduce your tax burden and save money for future health costs, as it rolls over each year.
 There’s a cap on how much you can contribute each year, but not how much you can have in the account.
 This means you can save toward your health expenses if leaving your nine to five is one of your motivations for financial freedom.

 - Subsidized preventive care: Preventive care can help catch any health issues early and take care of them before they become full-blown health emergencies.

 These are four strategies that can help you benefit from caring for your health even as you care for your wallet.
 So don’t use your financial goals as an excuse not to live a healthy lifestyle!
 Financial goals are a valid reason to put other areas of your life on hold, but ignoring your health could put a drain on your future earning potential and quality of life.

-Channeling the title of episode 15 of the Clever Girls Podcast, when it comes to success, you either want it or you don’t.
+Channeling the title of this episode of the Clever Girls Podcast, when it comes to success, you either want it or you don’t.
 You want to be healthy, happy and financially free.
 So it’s time to start taking action using some of the paths I’ve shared to boosting your healthy lifestyle.